JerryAZR/FPGA-Robotics-Edu-2/README.md

 In this lab we will connect a Bluetooth UART module to the robot and see how we can send data to the robot via Bluetooth.

+* Lab 9: Bluetooth Remote Control Car ([hackster.io link](https://www.hackster.io/nealzhao97/lab-9-bluetooth-remote-control-car-f5d09a))

+In this lab we will use the Bluetooth UART module and the UART interface implemented in lab 8 to build a remote-control system with it.
+An Android or PC app would act as the controller.